codeclown/helppo/docs/Contributing.md

 As an added measure, in the CI steps the same binary is ran in "CI mode", which means that if the file is out-dated, the build shall fail.

-### Code style, linting, etc.

-Code style and formatting is automatically ensured via:

-- eslint
-- Prettier

-It's recommended to take advantage of this automation by installing the appropriate plugins in your editor of choice, if you haven't already.

 ## Setting up a local development environment

 See [`Development.md`](./Development.md).